Terrorists are very likely to try to carry out attacks in Somalia, including kidnapping.

 There’s a high threat to Western, including British, interests in Somalia, including Somaliland.
 Attacks could be indiscriminate, including in crowded places, high-profile events, events involving government officials and in places visited by foreigners, such as hotels and restaurants.

-There is a threat of kidnapping throughout Somalia, including in regions bordering Kenya and Ethiopia, and in Somaliland.
+There is a threat of kidnapping throughout Somalia, including in regions bordering Kenya and Ethiopia, the tri-border area, and in Somaliland.
+Following recent incursions, it is likely there is a heightened risk of future terrorist activity across the Ethiopia-Somalia border, including kidnapping.
 Both terrorists and criminal groups, including piracy groups, are involved in hostage-taking.
-A number of Western nationals, including British nationals, have been kidnapped in Somalia over the last 10 years and some have been killed.
+A number of Western nationals, including British nationals, have been kidnapped in Somalia and some have been killed.
 Those engaged in humanitarian aid work, journalism or business sectors are viewed as legitimate targets.
-If you’re kidnapped, the reason for your presence is unlikely to serve as a protection or secure your safe release.
+If you are kidnapped, the reason for your presence is unlikely to serve as a protection or secure your safe release.

 The long-standing policy of the British government is not to make substantive concessions to hostage-takers.
-The British government considers that paying ransoms and releasing prisoners increases the risk of further hostage taking.
-The Terrorism Act (2000) also makes payments to terrorists illegal.
+The British government considers that paying ransoms and releasing prisoners builds the capability of terrorist groups and finances their activities.
+This can, in turn, increase the risk of further hostage taking.
+The Terrorism Act (2000) makes payments to terrorists illegal.

-There’s a heightened threat of terrorist attack globally against UK interests and British nationals from groups or individuals motivated by the conflict in Iraq and Syria.
+There is a heightened threat of terrorist attack globally against UK interests and British nationals from groups or individuals motivated by the conflicts in Iraq and Syria.